PyO3/pyo3/Contributing.md

 You can view what code is and isn't covered by PyO3's tests.
 We aim to have 100% coverage - please check coverage and add tests if you notice a lack of coverage!

-- First, ensure the llmv-cov cargo plugin is installed.
+- First, ensure the llvm-cov cargo plugin is installed.
 You may need to run the plugin through cargo once before using it with `nox`.
 ```shell
 cargo install cargo-llvm-cov
 cargo llvm-cov